Due to funding cuts, staff time is very limited but we will reply as soon as possible.

 - There may also be information at the National Archives of Australia (http://www.naa.gov.au/collection/family-history/).

-- Your local library or the local history expert at the library in the area you’re interested in (http://www.sl.nsw.gov.au/public-library-services/about-public-library-services/find-public-library-nsw)
+- Your local library, and the local history staff at the library in the area you’re interested in, are the experts in your local area.
+Find a public library via the State Library of NSW here: http://www.sl.nsw.gov.au/public-library-services/about-public-library-services/find-public-library-nsw